peteroupc/peteroupc.github.io/graphics.md

 Frame rate:

-- No particular frame rate is required.
-Modern games implementing this specification can choose to target a frame rate typical of today, such as 30, 40, or 60 frames per second.
-Game consoles for TVs were designed for the TV's usual refresh rate (nearly 60 frames per second for NTSC and 50 for PAL).[^43] _Doom_ (1993) operated at 35 frames per second but could not be run at that rate (under default settings) by typical PCs of the time.[^42]
+- No particular frame rate is required.[^43]  Modern games implementing this specification can choose to target a frame rate typical of today, such as 30, 40, or 60 frames per second.
+Game consoles for TVs were designed for how often TVs can draw their image (nearly 60 frames per second for NTSC and 50 for PAL). _Doom_ (1993) operated at 35 frames per second but could not be run at that rate (under default settings) by typical PCs of the time.[^42]

 - For comfort reasons, a minimum frame rate may be required for video games written for virtual-reality headsets.
 But such games were rare before 2000, and are outside the scope of this specification.

 Music and sound:

 - Besides the limitation on music, this specification has no further limitations on sounds.
-Early game consoles supported sound only through one or more _programmable sound generators_, such as square and triangle wave generators, as opposed to digitized sound (pulse-code modulation, such as .WAV files).
+Early game consoles supported sound only through one or more _programmable sound generators_, such as square and triangle wave generators, as opposed to digitized sounds[^44].
 Games that choose to constrain file size may wish to implement software versions of programmable sound generators for at least some of their sounds.
-When digitized sounds are supported in classic games, they typically have a sample rate of 8000, 11,025, 22,050, or 44,100 Hz, are either mono or stereo, and take 8 or 16 bits per sample.[^44]
+When digitized sounds are supported in classic games, they typically have a sample rate of 8000, 11,025, 22,050, or 44,100 Hz, are either mono or stereo, and take 8 or 16 bits per sample.[^45]

 Memory:

 - This specification does not impose a limit on graphics memory use (akin to the video memory, or VRAM, of a video card).
 One suggested example, given in kibibytes of graphics memory, is the screen width times screen height divided by 24, which is slightly less than 13.2 million bytes for 640 &times; 480 resolution.
 (A kibibyte is 1024 bytes.)
-Imposing a limit on graphics memory use does not limit the size or number of textures, 3-D models, or other graphics files a game can have.[^45]
+Imposing a limit on graphics memory use does not limit the size or number of textures, 3-D models, or other graphics files a game can have.[^46]

-- Before 1995, computer memory was expensive, so that computers with more than 4096 kibibytes of system memory (and 1024 kibibytes of video memory) were rare among consumers.[^46]
+- Before 1995, computer memory was expensive, so that computers with more than 4096 kibibytes of system memory (and 1024 kibibytes of video memory) were rare among consumers.[^47]

 - Before 1999, computers with more than 32,768 kibibytes of system memory were rare among consumers.
 (In the _PC 99 System Design Guide_, "entertainment PCs" required at least 64 million bytes of system memory.)